noodldocs/noodldocs.github.io/nodes/navigation/navigate-back.md

 ### Actions

 **Navigate**
-A signal input, when a signal is received the navigation will be performed.
+A signal input.
+Wshen a signal is received the navigation will be performed.

 ## OUTPUTS